Pranad-I/MLands/README.md

 Next.js 13 (App Router) · TypeScript · Tailwind CSS · Supabase · Recharts ·
 Radix UI · lucide-react · framer-motion · next-themes

-## Known follow-ups

-- This project pins **Next.js 13.5.1**, which is past its support window.
-It doesn't use the experimental Server Actions feature that the recent RSC CVEs target, but upgrading to a current Next 14/15 release is recommended when you have time to test for breaking changes.